Brown Eyes Baby

-"Brown Eyes Baby" is a song recorded and co-produced by New Zealand-born Australian-American country music artist Keith Urban.
+"Brown Eyes Baby" is a song recorded and co-produced by Australian-American country music artist Keith Urban.
 The song was written by fellow country music artist Morgan Wallen alongside Josh Thompson, Rodney Clawson, and Will Bundy.
-It is the third single off Urban's upcoming twelfth studio album.

 Background and release

 Urban stated that upon hearing "Brown Eyes Baby" in January of 2022, he had a "visceral reaction," and "just loved it."
 He remarked, "Once I heard it a lot more, I realized it’s everything: it’s the lyric, it’s the melody, it’s the way the song is written.
 It just connected.
 It made a connection with me."
 He was unaware of who had written the song until after he had decided to record it, as the original demo was sung by Josh Thompson.

 Urban previewed a clip of a live performance of the song from his tour on social media on June 29, 2022.
 It was released to digital and streaming platforms as well as country radio on July 8, 2022.
 Morgan Wallen took to Instagram to thank Urban for "doing [his] thing" with the song, adding that he was "proud to be a part of writing it."